 Some courses enroll only a limited number of students.
-J.D. students always have priority over others for enrollment in any course required for the J.D. degree, needed for bar examination preparation, or required for bar admission, unless otherwise provided by law, subject to compliance with established registration deadlines and procedures.
+J.D. students have priority over others for course enrollment; exceptions will be listed in the registration materials, subject to the ABA requirement that J.D. students must have priority in any course required for the J.D. degree, needed for bar examination preparation, or required for bar admission, unless otherwise provided by law.
+See ABA Standard 313(c) and August 2024 Guidance Memo.
+To qualify for priority enrollment, J.D. students must comply with established registration deadlines and procedures.
 Limited-enrollment courses include most seminars providing faculty-supervised writing credits or experiential units.
-They may sometimes include the two required upper-level courses, Professional Responsibility and Constitutional Law II, as well as other highdemand courses.
+They may sometimes include the two required upper-level courses, Professional Responsibility and Constitutional Law II, as well as other high-demand courses.
 Students are admitted to such courses according to a preference system.
 Preference is given to students in the following order:

-- 1. Students who are 3L or graduating within the next two semesters and need the course to satisfy the upper-level writing or experiential course requirements or to complete a required course; - then to other J.D. students who need the course to satisfy the upper-level 2. writing or experiential course requirements or to complete a required course; - 3. then to 3Ls over others.
+- 1. Students who are 3L or graduating within the next two semesters and need the course to satisfy the upper-level writing or experiential course requirements or to complete a required course; - 2. then to other J.D. students who need the course to satisfy the upper-level writing or experiential course requirements or to complete a required course; - 3. then to 3Ls over others.